nickpeterson-ai/MetaPaC/README.md

 # MetaPaC: A Novel <ins>Meta</ins>-learning Model for <ins>Pa</ins>ncreatic <ins>C</ins>ancer Subtype Prediction <ins>B</ins>-cell <ins>A</ins>cute <ins>L</ins>ymphoblastic <ins>L</ins>eukemia
 **MetaPaC** (an Ensemble stacking-Based Model for Identifying Pancreatic Cancer Subtypes), is an accurate and cost-effective model for based on RNA-seq Expression data only.
-Leveraging multiple different machine learning techniques, MetaPaC is able to identify accurately and efficiently predict 4 different Pcancreatic Cancer subtypes, which may valueble insights into the characteristics of these subtypes that can significantly aid clinical decision-making processes.
+Leveraging multiple different machine learning techniques, MetaPaC is able to identify accurately and efficiently predict 4 different Pcancreatic Cancer subtypes, which may provide insights into the characteristics of these subtypes that can significantly aid clinical decision-making processes.

 ## Flowchart of MetaPaC
 ![Flowchart of MetaPaC](Flowchart.png)